mcore1976/antispy-jammer/README.md

 IF YOU WANT TO INCREASE JAMMING CAPABILITY USE BETTER AUDIO AMPLIFIER LIKE TPA3116D2 WHICH GIVES 50WATT OF AUDIO POWER AND MORE TRANSDUCERS LIKE 50 PER AUDIO CHANNEL !
----

-Available versions of the source code :

-- AVR-GCC versions for direct chip upload - ATTINY13 and ATTINY85 chips :
-In ATTINY85 version the internal clock has to be reconfigured to PLL clock, no DIV8 to 16MHz frequency ( AVRDUDE fuses : -U lfuse:w:0xf1:m -U hfuse:w:0xdd:m -U efuse:w:0xfe:m  ) like for Digispark device.
-Also number of NOP commands is finetuned in the source code to fit exactly ~25kHZ frequency.
-USBASP and AVRDUDE have to be used for ATTINY chip programming.
-This is not Arduino code, however some bigger chips like ATMEGA 328P ( the one from ARDUINO ) also can be used.

-Version A : Please use schematic "antispy-jammer-enhanced-schematic.png" and following combinations of source code and compilation script :

-for ATTINY85 : main4.c   +  compileattiny85v2 , main7.c   +  compileattiny85v3

-for ATTINY13 : main5.c   +  compileattinyv2 , main8.c  +   compileattinyv3

-Version B : This version uses AD9833 signal generator therefore please use combination of  "main6.c"   +  "compileattiny6"  and schematic "arduino-mic-supresor-ultrasonic-v2-ATTINY85.png" or the one with TPA3116D2 - "arduino-mic-supresor-ultrasonic-v2-ATTINY85-TPA3116.png" .

-ARDUINO VERSIONS :

-Version A :  ARDUINO DIGISPARK version - there is separated "mic-jammer.ino" version which is composed of ARDUINO DIGISPARK (ATTINY85) connected to PAM8403 MODULE and 20 transducers.
-It also gives same high range of jamming capability.
-For DIGISPARK version please use schematic "arduino-mic-supresor-ultrasonic.png"  or "mic-jammer-TPA3116D2.png"  and Arduino script "mic-jammer.ino".
-If you are having doubts how to connect and program Digispark board please follow this tutorial : http://digistump.com/wiki/digispark/tutorials/connecting

-Version B:  Digispark with AD9833 signal generator - please use schematic "arduino-mic-supresor-ultrasonic-v2.png"  or "mic-jammer-AD9833-TPA3116D2.png"  and INO  script "mic-jammer-ad9833-digispark.ino".
-If you want to use different board than Digispark like Arduino Nano/Mini/Pro with AD9833 signal generator - please use schematic "arduino-mic-supresor-ultrasonic-v2-pro-mini.png" and INO script "mic-jammer-ad9833.ino".
-Remember to use TPA3116D2 instead PAM8403 for better jamming capability.

 -------------------------------------------------------------------------------------